peytoncordero/DRI25/python.md

 'startswith', 'strip', 'swapcase', 'title', 'translate', 'upper', 'zfill']
 ```

 The above output shows some of the methods and attributes for Python strings that can be accessed using the dot (`.`) syntax.
 Also, be aware that Python doesn't print all the possible methods and attributes, just what it considers to be most important.
 Also, when using `dir()`, you'll mostly want to ignore the methods and attributes that have underscores around them.
 They mainly have to do with the internals of the Python language.
-For now, ignore the information within underscores (like `__add__`) and focus on the stuff surrouned by single quotes (like `startswith`).
+For now, ignore the information within underscores (like `__add__`) and focus on the stuff surrounded by single quotes (like `startswith`).

 You can also use `dir()` to see what functions are available from Python libraries that you import.
 Try importing the `random` library again and see what you get when you enter `dir(random)` in the REPL.